What did you learn from the course?

 What were the advantages of working with on real world project for an entrepreneur?

 I was lucky to have an excellent industry partner in Cathy Moore.
 She is a vastly experienced media professional and lecturer.
-I found her insights into PR and how to present material hugely beneficial for my own personal development and it helped me understand how the media works.
-She was a great mentor to work with who had a clear and concise vision of what she wanted from her branding and her website.
+I found her insights into PR and how to present material hugely beneficial for my own personal development, and it helped me understand how the media works.
+She was a great mentor to work with, and had a clear and concise vision of what she wanted from her branding and her website.
 Her enthusiasm was addictive and her attention to detail was impeccable.

 What skills did you learn from working with on the project?

 I learned how to communicate in a professional environment.
 My attention to detail also went up a level due to the fact I was working on a live project.
 Communicating regularly with Cathy was crucial to getting the project over the line and the goal of wanting to have a finished project for our final presentation offered no time for procrastination.